30 Honeymoon Planning Tips from an Indian Couple

 Last-minute bookings can spike your budget and leave you with fewer choices.
 To manage your honeymoon expenses better, start saving early and finalize your destination as soon as possible.

-For instance, during our honeymoon in Mahabaleshwar, we booked a farmhouse located between Mahabaleshwar and Panchgani.
+During our honeymoon in Mahabaleshwar, we booked a farmhouse located between Mahabaleshwar and Panchgani.
 What we didn’t anticipate was the daily transport cost to Old Mahabaleshwar Town.
 Initially, we hired a taxi, paying ₹200 for a one-way ride.
 Later, we realized that a public bus ride would have cost us just ₹22 for the same journey!

 Small expenses like these can quickly add up and ruin your honeymoon budget.
 Hence, plan wisely and keep track of expenses that come up unexpectedly.